Carl and Stanyan station

 Carl and Stanyan station is a light rail stop on the Muni Metro N Judah line, located in the Cole Valley neighborhood of San Francisco, California.
 The station opened with the N Judah line on October 21, 1928.
 It is located two blocks away from Kezar Stadium.
-The has a transit bulb in the eastbound direction, which extends the sidewalk of Carl Street, to meet trains like a side platform, allowing passengers to board or depart from trains.
+The station has a transit bulb in the eastbound direction, which extends the sidewalk of Carl Street, to meet trains like a side platform, allowing passengers to board or depart from trains.
 In the westbound direction, passengers wait on the sidewalk and cross a lane of traffic to board trains.
 The station is not accessible to people with disabilities.